“Thanks, guys!” called out Andy.

 He slammed the open palms of his hands down upon the arms of his chair, stood up, and stormed over to the front door.

 “Do I even get to enjoy my own place!” he said angrily.

 Andy opened the front door, but there was no one there.
-There was a cardboard box in a person’s place, a small package that had just arrived via the mail, though the timing on its delivery was impeccably terrible.
+There was a cardboard box in a person’s place, an inconspicuous package that had just arrived via the mail, though the timing on its delivery was impeccably terrible.

 “I don’t remember ordering anything,” he muttered as he picked up the package and shut the door in an absent-minded fashion.

 The package was indeed addressed to him, but try as he might, he could not remember ordering anything at all.
 Plus, he had just fully moved in today.

 “Huh…” he said warily.

 He took the small box into the kitchen, set the package down upon the kitchen-sink counter, and opened up a drawer in which he had stashed a few pieces of silverware.
 He pulled out a serrated kitchen knife and sawed through the tape that was holding shut the unexpected delivery.
 He opened up the box, stared down at its contents, and pulled forth the article of clothing contained within.

 At first, he did not know what he was looking at.